 Farmworkers are generally considered to have special housing needs because of limited incomes and the unstable nature of employment (i.e., having to move throughout the year from one harvest to the next).
 According to the 2019 ACS Census, there were 3,047 persons employed in the agriculture, forestry, fishing, and hunting industry in all of Solano County.
 Solano County has both a large flux of seasonal workers and a substantial base of year-round farmworkers who reside permanently in the county.

-The 2017 USDA Census of Agriculture reports that there were 849 farms in Solano County, employing a total of 2,513 workers.
+According to the U.S. Department of Agriculture Census of Farmworkers, the number of permanent farm workers in Solano County has significantly decreased from 2002 to 2017, decreasing from 2,735 farmworkers to 1,452 farmworkers over that time frame.
+However, there was a slight increase from 2012 to 2017, showing an increase from 1,347 farmworkers to 1,453 farmworkers.
+The seasonal number has also decreased from 2,921 in 2002 to 1,060 in 2017 (see Figure 2-9).
+The overall number of farmworkers was about the same in 2017 as in 2002.
+The U.S. Department of Agriculture Census of Farmworkers also reports that there were 849 farms in Solano County, employing a total of 2,513 workers in 2017.
 Of the 2,513 farmworkers in the county, 1,453 workers (58 percent) work 150 days or more each year.
 The remaining 42 percent work less than 150 days per year.
 Larger farms provide the main source of farm employment for farmworkers.
-According to the Census of Agriculture, 954 farmworkers (38 percent) were employed on farms with
+According to the Census of Agriculture, 954 farmworkers (38 percent) were employed on farms with 10 or more workers.
+When looking at Suisun City alone, 0.7 percent, or 95 residents, were employed in Agriculture and Natural Resources, according to the 2015-2019 ACS, representing a very small portion of the workforce.